 The U.S. Air Quality Index is the Environmental Protection Agency's method for reporting air quality.
 Compare it to a yardstick that runs from 0 to 500.
 The higher the AQI value, the greater the level of air pollution and the greater the health concern.
 For example, an AQI value of 50 or below represents good air quality, while an AQI value over 300 represents hazardous air quality.
 Air quality can change from day to day.

 The AQI is divided into six categories, each with a different level of health concern and a specific color.
-The color makes it easy for people to quickly determine whether air quality is reaching unhealthy levels in their communities.
+The EPA color-coding makes it easy for people to quickly determine whether air quality is reaching unhealthy levels in their communities.